-NEE and other affiliates of NEP GP are not restricted in their ability to compete with NEP .
+NEP GP and its affiliates and the directors and officers of NEP are not restricted in their ability to compete with NEP, whose business is subject to certain restrictions.

-NEP's partnership agreement provides that its general partner is restricted from engaging in any business activities other than acting as NEP GP and those activities incidental to its ownership of interests in NEP .
-Affiliates of NEP GP , including, but not limited to, NEE and its other subsidiaries, are not prohibited, including, but not limited to, under the MSA, from owning projects or engaging in businesses that compete directly or indirectly with NEP .
+NEP's partnership agreement provides that its general partner is restricted from engaging in any business activities other than acting as NEP GP and those activities incidental to its ownership of interests in NEP.
+Affiliates of NEP GP, including, but not limited to, NEE and its other subsidiaries, are not prohibited from owning projects or engaging in businesses that compete directly or indirectly with NEP.
 NEE currently holds interests in, and may make investments in and purchases of, entities that acquire, own and operate clean energy projects.
-NEER is under no obligation to make any acquisition opportunities available to NEP , other than under the ROFO agreement.
+NEER is under no obligation to make any acquisition opportunities available to NEP, other than under the ROFO agreement.
+In addition, pursuant to NEP's partnership agreement, its subsidiaries generally will not have any power or authority to solicit, review, respond to or otherwise participate in certain activities or lines of business.

-Under the terms of NEP's partnership agreement, the doctrine of corporate opportunity , or any analogous doctrine, does not apply to NEP GP or any of its affiliates, including, but not limited to, its executive officers and directors and NEE.
-Any such person or entity that becomes aware of a potential transaction, agreement, arrangement or other matter that may be an opportunity for NEP will not have any duty to communicate or offer such opportunity to NEP .
+Under the terms of NEP's partnership agreement, the doctrine of corporate opportunity, or any analogous doctrine, does not apply to NEP GP and its affiliates, including, but not limited to, NEE or to NEP's directors or officers.
+Any such person or entity that becomes aware of a potential transaction, agreement, arrangement or other matter that may be an opportunity for NEP will not have any duty to communicate or offer such opportunity to NEP.
 Any such person or entity will not be liable to NEP or to any limited partner for breach of any fiduciary duty or other duty by reason of the fact that such person or entity pursues or acquires such opportunity for itself, directs such opportunity to another person or entity or does not communicate such opportunity or information to NEP.
 This may create actual and potential conflicts of interest between NEP and affiliates of NEP GP and result in less than favorable treatment of NEP and holders of its common units.

-NEP may be unable to terminate the MSA.
+NEP may only terminate the MSA under certain specified conditions.

-The MSA provides that NEP and certain affiliates may only terminate the agreement upon 90 days' prior written notice to NEE Management upon the occurrence of any of the following:
+The MSA provides that NEP and certain affiliates may terminate the agreement only upon 90 days' prior written notice to NEE Management upon the occurrence of any of the following:

-- NEE Management defaults in the performance or observance of any material term, condition or covenant contained therein in a manner that results in material harm to NEP or its affiliates and the default continues unremedied for a period of 90 days after written notice thereof is given to NEE Management; - NEE Management engages in any act of fraud, misappropriation of funds or embezzlement that results in material harm to NEP for its affiliates; - NEE Management is reckless in the performance of its duties under the agreement and such recklessness results in material harm to NEP or its affiliates; or - · upon the happening of certain events relating to the bankruptcy or insolvency of NEP or certain of its affiliates.
+- NEE Management defaults in the performance or observance of any material term, condition or covenant contained therein in a manner that results in material harm to NEP or its affiliates and the default continues unremedied for a period of 90 days after written notice thereof is given to NEE Management: - · NEE Management engages in any act of fraud, misappropriation of funds or embezzlement that results in material harm to NEP for its affiliates; - NEE Management is reckless in the performance of its duties under the agreement and such recklessness results in material harm to NEP or its affiliates; - · upon the happening of certain events relating to the bankruptcy or insolvency of NEP or certain of its affiliates; or - NEE Management intentionally or willfully takes any action that materially conflicts with or directly contravenes any resolution or other determination of the board relating to certain significant activities of NEP, such action has caused, or would reasonably be expected to cause, material harm to NEP and its subsidiaries, and such action continues unremedied for a period of 90 days after written notice thereof is given to NEE Management.